-(B) A public official, public member, or public employee required to file a statement of economic interests under Section 8-13-1110 who receives, accepts, or takes, directly or indirectly, from a person, anything of value worth twenty-five dollars or more in a day and anything of value worth two hundred dollars or more in the aggregate in a calendar year must report on his statement of economic interests pursuant to Section 8-13-1120 the thing of value from:
+- (B) A public official, public member, or public employee required to file a statement of economic interests under Section 8-13-1110 who receives, accepts, or takes, directly or indirectly, from a person, anything of value worth twenty-five dollars or more in a day and anything of value worth two hundred dollars or more in the aggregate in a calendar year must report on his statement of economic interests pursuant to Section 8-13-1120 the thing of value from:

-(1) a person, if there is reason to believe the donor would not give the thing of value but for the public official's, public member's, or public employee's office or position;

-(2) a person, or from an officer or director of a person, if the public official, public member, or public employee has reason to believe the person:

-(a) has or is seeking to obtain contractual or other business or financial relationships with the public official's, public member's, or public employee's governmental entity.
+(1) a person, if there is reason to believe the donor would not give the thing of value but for the public official's public member's or public employee's office. - (1) a person, if there is reason to believe the donor would not give the thing of value but for the public official's, public member's, or public employee's office or position; - (2) a person, or from an officer or director of a person, if the public official, public member, or public employee has reason to believe the person: - (a) has or is seeking to obtain contractual or other business or financial relationships with the public official's, public member's, or public employee's governmental entity.

+SEC AO95-011 March 15, 1995 Page 2 of 3